The Devil Comet Has Returned to Australia After 70 Years, Here’s How You Can Watch It

 The green Devil Comet will be visible in the sky above Australia for a short period of time, with the best view tipped for April 22 (per Dr Rebecca Allen from Swinburne University of Technology).
 You’ll want to turn your attention to the West as the sun sets, looking out with as clear a view as possible.

 While it’s said that you’ll be able to view the comet with the naked eye, it’s recommended that you bring binoculars, just in case, or even a telescope for the best view possible.
 As you’ll be looking out to the West at Sunset, obviously don’t look at the sun.
-The comet should also be visible from Australia for the next week or two – but April 22 will be the best time to view it.
+The comet should also be visible from Australia for this week and into the next – but April 22 will be the best time to view it.

 If you’re planning on doing some stargazing, don’t forget to rug up, and try to avoid big cities so you don’t get light pollution interfering with your view.